enthought/edge-examples/native-app-flask-example/README.md

 ### Using port and URL prefix provided by `JupyterHub`:

-Once the native application is spawned, the environment variable `JUPYTERHUB_SERVICE_URL` will be available.
+Once the native application is spawned, the `JUPYTERHUB_SERVICE_URL` and `JUPYTERHUB_SERVICE_NAME` environment variables will be provided by Edge.
 Application authors need to set the listening port and URL prefix of the application with values extracted from this variable.
 See the [`ROUTING.md`](./ROUTING.md) for more details.